craftcms/commerce-uk-vat-id-validator/README.md

 # UK VAT ID Validator

-> [!WARNING]
-> This plugin has not yet publicly released.
-The installation instructions may not work.

 Out of the box, Craft Commerce supports basic formatting validation for VAT IDs in the European Union.
 This plugin provides additional checks to ensure tax rules are correctly applied for customers with _UK_ VAT IDs:

 - Tax rules are given a setting that allows merchants to disqualify taxes when a valid UK Tax ID (VAT number) is provided during checkout;